Putting Your Baby to Sleep When They’re Sick

 BUT MY BABY HASN’T EVER PUT THEMSELVES TO SLEEP AT BEDTIME?!?
 WHAT DO I DO THEN?

 Don’t worry, I’m here for you and I have a wealth of knowledge and resources to share!
-As a sleep consultant, I literally specialize in supporting families who are struggling with sleepless nights and disrupted sleep schedules due to their infant or toddler's sleeping patterns (and of course that includes getting sick).
+As a sleep consultant, I specialize in supporting families who are struggling with sleepless nights and disrupted sleep schedules due to their infant or toddler's sleeping patterns (and of course that includes getting sick).
 I understand the challenges of constantly waking up every few hours and I want to help you go from surviving to thriving!
 My goal is to help your baby or toddler sleep soundly for 11-13 hours straight (with age-appropriate feedings included), allowing your WHOLE family to enjoy the benefits of a full night's sleep.

 Stay connected with news and updates!